View stories, photos and more

 Hans began his career in Germany, serving three years as a barber apprentice followed by ten years as a hairdresser.
 He immigrated to the United States in 1957, and joined the National Cosmetology Association in 1958.
 Hans opened his own salon in 1962, and nine years later became a school owner.
 In 1982, Hans entered the world of professional beauty product distribution and became the first Goldwell distributor in the USA: Goldwell of NY.
 Hans Erich Dotter, the founder of Goldwell, always believed in supporting both beauty schools and trade organizations like PBA as part of the company's mission.
 In fact, this mission was one of the eight original principles established by Mr. Dotter many years ago and Goldwell of NY carries on this admirable tradition as a co-sponsor of the PBA Lifetime Member Program.

-Hans' career in hairdressing and the beauty business spans 70 successful years, with 55 years as a member of NCA and PBA.
-His story is one of a PBA Lifetime Member who has dedicated his life to the beauty industry he loves.
+Hans' career in hairdressing and the beauty business spanned 70 successful years, with 55 years as a member of NCA and PBA.
+His story is one of a PBA Lifetime Member who had dedicated his life to the beauty industry he loves.
 Hans personally funded the PBA Hans Neumaier Scholarship beginning in 2013, and his family has carried on his dedication to education since his death by continuing to annually give four $1,000 scholarships to deserving PBA Student Members.

 Member since 1963